oprypin/crsfml/gitbook/graphics-view.md

 In games, it is not uncommon to have levels which are much bigger than the window itself.
 You only see is a small part of them.
 This is typically the case in RPGs, platform games, and many other genres.
 What developers might tend to forget is that they define entities *in a 2D world*, not directly in the window.
 The window is just a view, it shows a specific area of the whole world.
 It is perfectly fine to draw several views of the same world in parallel, or draw the world to a texture rather than to a window.
 The world itself remains unchanged, what changes is just the way it is seen.

 Since what is seen in the window is just a small part of the entire 2D world, you need a way to specify which part of the world is shown in the window.
 Additionally, you may also want to define where/how this area will be shown *within* the window.
-These are the two main features of CrSFML views.
+These are the two main features of SFML views.

 To summarize, views are what you need if you want to scroll, rotate or zoom your world.
 They are also the key to creating split screens and mini-maps.

 ## Defining what the view views

-The class which encapsulates views in CrSFML is [View]({{book.api}}/View.html).
+The class which encapsulates views in SFML is [View]({{book.api}}/View.html).
 It can be constructed directly with a definition of the area to view:

 ```ruby
 # create a view with the rectangular area of the 2D world to show